 - Has been shown to slow the spread of existing cancers including ovarian and breast cancer

-Flax seeds (but not flax oil alone) are also:
+Flax seed (but not flax oil alone) health benefits include:

-- The richest plant source of phytoestrogens, which have anticancer effects
+- They are the richest plant source of phytoestrogens, which have anticancer effects

-- The richest plant source of something called plant lignans that fight belly fat, diabetes, high cholesterol, high blood pressure and clogged arteries.
+- They are the richest plant source of something called plant lignans that fight belly fat, diabetes, high cholesterol, high blood pressure and clogged arteries.
 These lignans are converted in your gut (by your gut bacteria so eat probiotic rich foods like kefir and yogurt) into enterodiol and enteroloactone.
-It’s these later two compounds that fight belly fat etc.
+It's these later two compounds that fight belly fat etc.

-- Packed with powerful antioxidants which help you stay youthful as you age.
-You need good antioxidant defense systems for healthy aging because they protect you from free radicals and it’s free radicals that break down your body over time.
+- Flax seeds are packed with powerful antioxidants which help you stay youthful as you age.
+You need good antioxidant defense systems for healthy aging because they protect you from free radicals and its free radicals that break down your body over time.
 These same antioxidants help keep you mentally sharp as you age.

-- Packed with fiber (we all know the obvious reason why that matters) which is another way that they help to lower your cholesterol.
+- Flax seeds are packed with fiber (we all know the obvious reason why that matters) which is another way that they help to lower your cholesterol.

-- Packed with vitamins, minerals and other nutrients that help keep you healthy
+- Flax seeds are packed with vitamins, minerals and other nutrients that help keep you healthy

 In the future there may be drugs and supplements to treat diseases using extracts that concentrate the active components of flax seeds.
 For the present time, the best way to reap the benefits of flax seeds is to eat the seeds as freshly ground flax meal.
 I always prefer getting nutrients by eating whole foods rather than taking supplements because processing involves steps that can alter and destroy fragile nutrients.
 Processing also separates an ‘active’ ingredient from all the other ingredients present in the 'whole food'; often you need all the ingredients working together to get the health promoting magic.
 My bias is that ‘you can’t outsmart mother nature’.
 Plus, it's easy to ‘over dose’ on an active ingredient in a supplement, but it’s hard to overdose on it if you’re eating it as a whole food.